Trail YAML v2 Syntax¶

 Pre-seeded variables for template interpolation |

-Text injected into LLM system prompt |
+Trail context — injected into the LLM system prompt at runtime |

 Migration Strategy¶